yanicky/pirl-php-api/README.md

 # pirl-php-api
-Cryptopools.info is providing this api for public us as desired at the following url http://pirlbalance.cryptopools.info/index.php?wallet=0x16e2ef393bcccaa6a9448b6ed36a6d180c61092e
+Cryptopools.info is providing the orginal API for public use on Pirl Network at the following url http://pirlbalance.cryptopools.info/index.php?wallet=0x16e2ef393bcccaa6a9448b6ed36a6d180c61092e

 json output would be something like